-"'This shall be a perpetual statute throughout your generations in all your dwellings: you shall EAT neither fat nor blood.'”
-(Leviticus 3:17).|
+|17.
+It shall be a statute forever for your generations throughout all your dwellings that you eat neither fat nor blood (Leviticus 3:17).|

-"'Teacher, which is the great commandment in the law?'
-Jesus said to him, " 'You shall love the Lord your God with all your heart, with all your soul, and with all your mind.'
-This is the first and great commandment.
-And the second is like it: 'You shall love your neighbor as yourself.'
-On these two commandments hang all the Law and the Prophets." " (Matthew 22:36 - 40)
+36. "Master, which commandment is the great commandment in the Law?"
+37. And Jesus said to him, " 'You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.'
+38. This is the first and greatest commandment; 39.
+And the second one is like it: 'You shall love your neighbor as yourself.'
+40. On these two commandments hang all the Law and the Prophets" (see Matthew 22:36 - 40, HBFV)